Image size and websites — why decreasing file size is important

 3. Apply ALT tags

-ALT tags are important for SEO: if you apply a meaningful alt tag that describes the image in relation to the page context, and include keyword(s) if contextually relevant, the tag will contribute to SEO.
+ALT tags can work towards search engine optimization: if you apply a meaningful alt tag that describes the image in relation to the page context, and include keyword(s) if contextually relevant, the tag will contribute to SEO.
 Also, search engines consider that completed alt tags contribute to meaningful and helpful content.

 Free browser-based editing tools to resize images